santimda/GA-TA/README.md

 ## Running on terminal

+**GA-TA** is a Python module.
+You can install in your local environment doing:

+   >$ python setup.py install

+and you can enjoy GA-TA as Python3 module.
+You have a pipeline called main.py as an example of how to wrok with it.

-To execute the program from the command line, run:
+To execute the example from the command line, run:
    >$ python main.py [OPTIONS] <spreadsheet_name>

 ## Installation with conda environment for Python 3.X: